 With the signature of the Free Trade Agreement between Panama and the United States, a new commercial phase after mid-2012, once the processes of signature and ratification by the congresses of United States.
 This commercial instrument has 23 chapters providing substantial legal security for business, trade and investments between both countries increasing opportunities to investors from the United States.

 Widens significantly the product market

 Improves the free customs access of merchandises and services with few exceptions

 Provides higher levels of transparency, accountability, and legal security

 The Panama-US FTA is expected to generate an increase in the exports of goods and services towards an efficient and demanding market, increasing the interest in Panama as a safe harbor for investments.

+The economic growth expected for 2014 will be of 7.0.
 The world is becoming increasingly aware of the business opportunities in Panama and investments are rising as the potential is appreciated.
-Panama has always stood apart from Central and South America, with its dollar based economy and stable political situation, sustained by its Canal, Colon Free Trade Zone, and the international financial center.
-The economic growth for 2010 will be of 7.5% and the projections are positive by 2011 when is waiting that the country grow at 8.0%
+Panama has always stood apart from Central and South America, with its dollar based economy and stable political situation, sustained by its Canal, Colon Free Trade Zone, and the international banking center.

 Multinational companies of some countries have established their distribution base in Panama to commercialize their products and services towards Central, South America and the Caribbean.
 This commercial presence is represented by sectors such as those of electronic appliances, food, wines, shoes, jewelry and jewelry, cosmetics, eyewear, furniture, pharmaceutical products, cars, tools, banking, energy, perishable goods, kitchen, etc.